manasdesai/WeatherLMM/EVALUATION_GUIDE.md

 ### Image Not Found Errors

+- **Automatic handling**: The evaluation script automatically filters out samples with missing images during manifest loading
-- Verify image paths in test manifest CSV are correct
+- If you see many filtered samples, verify image paths in test manifest CSV are correct
 - Check that images exist at specified paths
 - Ensure `--image_base_dir` matches your actual directory structure
+- The script will print: `"Filtered out X samples with missing images or invalid data..."`
+- Only valid samples (with all 12 images present) are evaluated

 ### Out of Memory